Blažej Baláž: Life and work

 Baláž was born in Nevoľné, Czechoslovakia (today Slovakia).
 He studied at the Academy of Fine Arts, Bratislava, and his Magister of Fine Arts degree received in 1983.
 Baláž has been the Head of Department of Fine Arts Education at the University of Trnava since 1999.
 He was a founder member of the artists group East of Eden (1998).
 Since 1979, he has been married to the artist Mária Balážová.

 He lives and works in Trnava.

 He has worked in the areas of political, environmental, activist and neo-conceptual art.
 His practice also comprises media painting, works on paper, performances, drawing, object, mail art and printmaking.

 He has shown work internationally in exhibitions including the Drawing 1990, Provo, USA (1990), Vth International Drawing Triennale, Wrocław (1992), 12th International Biennale of Small Sculpture, Murska Sobota (1995), International Biennale of Graphic Arts, Ljubljana (1989, 1995, 1999), Object / Object.
 Prague, Czech Museum of Fine Arts (2001), Intertext / From the conceptual to postconceptual text, Ján Koniarek Gallery, Trnava (2009), Formats of Transformation 89 – 09 / Seven views on the new Czech and Slovak identity, House of Art, Brno (2009).

 Solo exhibitions (retrospective): Geld macht Kunst, Ján Koniarek Gallery, Trnava (2003), Blažej Baláž Texts 1988/2007, The East Slovak Gallery, Košice (2007), Museum of Fine Arts, Žilina (2007), SUCHARATOLEST House of Art, Bratislava (2009), WARTEZEIT, Slowakisches Institut Wien (2009), Post-Geo-Text (with Mária Balážová), Slowakisches Institut Berlin (2011).

-His works are held in the public collections of Slovak National Gallery, Bratislava, National Gallery in Prague (CZ), Muzeum Archidiecezjalne, Katowice (PL), Fries Museum, Leeuwarden (NL), Jan Koniarek Gallery, Trnava, East Slovakian Gallery Košice, City Gallery, Bratislava, Central Slovakian Gallery, Banská Bystrica.
+His works are held in the public collections of Slovak National Gallery, Bratislava, National Gallery in Prague (CZ), Muzeum Archidiecezjalne, Katowice (PL), Fries Museum, Leeuwarden (NL), Jan Koniarek Gallery, Trnava, East Slovak Gallery Košice, City Gallery, Bratislava, Central Slovak Gallery, Banská Bystrica.